trusona/trusona-mobile-sdk-android/README.md

 1. Implement the `TruCodeHandler` interface, which will be notified when the Trucode has been scanned.
 2. Implement the `IdentifierProvider` to return the device's identifier
 3. Invoke the Trusona API passing in the implemented interfaces and a reference to the `Fragment` where the TruCode Scanner should be displayed.
-This API call should be done once the `Fragment` passed as a parameter has been attached to its corresponging activity and is visible, for example, during it's `onViewCreated` method.
+This API call should be done once the `Fragment` passed as a parameter has been attached to its corresponding activity and is visible, for example, during it's `onViewCreated` method.

 Alternatively, if you'd like to load the TruCode scanner in a layout that is not part of a `Fragment`, the `getTruCodeFragment` method provides a `Fragment` reference that can be loaded using an Activity's